jongomez/llmpeople/README.md

-This is a monorepo for the [gpthangout project.](https://www.gpthangout.com/)
+This is a monorepo for the [llmpeople project - chat with a 3D model powered by ChatGPT.](https://www.llmpeople.com/)

-It was built with the [next+expo+solito starter template.](https://github.com/tamagui/tamagui/tree/master/starters/next-expo-solito)
+It uses BabylonJS, NextJS, TypeScript, the OpenAI API.

 # HOW TO SET UP

 An OpenAI API key is required.
 Check out the OPENAI_API_KEY env var in the .env file.

-A Google Cloud API key is required.
-Check out the GOOGLE_API_KEY env var in the .env file.
+If instead of OpenAI's voices you wish to use Google Cloud's voices, you'll need a Google Cloud API key.
+Check out the GOOGLE_CLOUD_API_KEY env var in the .env file.

 1. **Install npm** - [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) and node version 18.14.2 are recommended (this is the LTS version as of June 25 2023)